Stroke exercises can help patients regain mobility and strength in the body.

 Repeat 5 times.

-Next, place the bottle near you and then push it away from you with your affected arm.
+Next, place the bottle near you and then push it straight forward with your affected arm.
 Keep your forearm on the table and try to resist hiking your shoulder.
 Repeat 5 times.

 Place a water bottle in your affected hand and then curl your fingers in to grasp the water bottle.
 Then release your grip.
 Repeat a total of 10 times.